 4 credits per semester, Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas

-This is a class for Seniors only.
+This is a class for Juniors and Seniors.

 The Medical Assisting course teaches you about the human body/anatomy, along with many different situations that you will encounter as a Medical Assistant: